-In this case, the Agent shall, after receiving either of these notices, immediately commence all administrative procedures necessary in order to treat such Assignee as the creditor of such Loan Receivables, and the Agent shall be exempt insofar as the Agent treats the previous Lender as the party in interest until the Agent notifies the Borrower, the Assignor and the Assignee that such procedures have been completed.
-If the Assignee or any other third party suffers Damages due to such treatment by the Agent, the Agent shall not be liable in relation thereto, and the Borrower and the Assignor of such Loan Receivables shall deal with them at their own cost and liability.
-The Borrower and the Assignor of such Loan Receivables shall jointly compensate the Agent for any Damages incurred by the Agent arising out of this Item (b).
+In this case, the Agent shall, after receiving [either of] these notices, immediately commence all administrative procedures necessary in order to treat such Assignee as the creditor of such Loan Receivables, and the Agent shall be exempt insofar as the Agent treats the previous Lender as the party in interest until the Agent notifies the Borrower, the Assignor and the Assignee that such procedures have been completed.
+If the Assignee or any other third party suffers Loss due to such treatment by the Agent, the Agent shall not be liable in relation thereto, and the Borrower and the Assignor of such Loan Receivables shall deal with them at their own cost and liability.
+The Borrower and the Assignor of such Loan Receivables shall jointly compensate the Agent for any Loss incurred by the Agent arising out of this Item (b).

-19.3 The distributions by the Agent to the Lenders shall be made in order, starting from Clause 18.4(iii) to Clause 18.4(vii).
-If there is an Item Not Fully Covered regarding the amounts to be distributed, the application and distribution with respect to such Item Not Fully Covered shall be made in accordance with the provisions of Clause 18.5.
+19.3 The distributions by the Agent to the Lenders shall be made in order, starting from Clause 18.3(iii) to Clause 18.3(vii).
+If there is an Item Not Fully Covered regarding the amounts to be distributed, the application and distribution with respect to such Item Not Fully Covered shall be made in accordance with the provisions of Clause 18.4.

-19.4 Notwithstanding Clause 18.4, Clause 18.5 and Clause 19.3, if the Borrower’s obligations hereunder become immediately due and payable pursuant to Clause 22, the Agent shall distribute the remaining amount after deducting the amounts described under Clause 18.4(i) and Clause 18.4(ii) from the amount paid by the Borrower, in proportion to the amount of the obligations that the Borrower owes to the Lenders under this Agreement, in which case, the application shall be made in the order and method that the [Lenders/Agent] deems appropriate.
+19.4 Notwithstanding the provisions of Clause 18.3, Clause 18.4 and Clause 19.3, if the Borrower’s obligations hereunder become immediately due and payable pursuant to Clause 22, the Agent shall distribute the remaining amount after deducting the amounts described in Clause 18.3(i) and Clause 18.3(ii) from the amount paid by the Borrower, prorated in proportion to the ratio [(or, if there is a change in the ratio of the amount of the obligations that the Borrower owes to each Lender under this Agreement by the time that such distribution is made, the ratio reasonably adjusted by the Agent)] of the amount of the obligations that the Borrower owes to the Lenders under this Agreement at the time that such obligations become immediately due and payable, and the Agent shall not be liable to the extent that the Agent makes such distribution, in which case, the application shall be made in the order and method that the [Lenders/Agent] deems appropriate.

-19.5 If the remittance of money by the Borrower provided for in Clause 18.1 fails to be completed by the Due Time, the Agent shall be under no obligation to make the distributions set forth in Clause 19.1 on the same date.
-In such cases, the Agent shall make such distributions immediately [after receiving the remittance from the Borrower/after withdrawing by [ ] o’clock on the Business Day following the remittance from the Borrower], and the Borrower shall bear any damages, losses and expenses incurred by the Lender or the Agent in connection therewith .
+19.5 If the remittance of money by the Borrower provided for in Clause 18.1 fails to be completed by the Due Time, the Agent shall be under no obligation to make the distributions provided for in Clause 19.1 on the same date.
+In such cases, the Agent shall make such distributions immediately [after receiving the remittance from the Borrower/after withdrawing by [ ] o’clock on the Business Day following the remittance from the Borrower], and the Borrower shall bear any Loss incurred by the Lender or the Agent in connection therewith .

 19.6 Upon request from the Agent, and if such request is based on a reasonable cause, the Lenders receiving such request shall immediately notify the Agent of the amount (including specifics) of the receivables they hold against the Borrower under this Agreement.
-In this case, the obligation of the Agent to make distributions set forth in Clause 19.1 shall arise at the time all such notices reach the Agent.
-In the case where a Lender delays this notice without reasonable cause, such Lender shall bear all damages, losses or expenses incurred by any Lender or the Agent due to such delay.
+In this case, the obligation of the Agent to make distributions provided for in Clause 19.1 shall arise at the time all such notices reach the Agent.
+In the case where a Lender delays this notice without reasonable cause, such Lender shall bear all Loss incurred by any Lender or the Agent due to such delay.